Fingernails are made of many layers of a hard protein called keratin. Your fingernails are an important indicator of your overall health.

 Nail softness makes nails more prone to breaking, which increases the need for nail regrowth.
 To prevent nails from breaking, experts normally recommend nail hardeners.
 These are substances that get painted onto nails like a polish and are later removed with nail polish remover.

 This is helpful in strengthening nails and preventing breakage in the short-term.
-However, prolonged use of nail hardeners can sometimes cause nails to become weaker and more prone to breakage.
+However,

 3. Avoid glue-on nails and toxic polishes